oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

     We need to upload the notebook called [`hol1_offline_analysis.ipynb`](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/notebooks/hol1_offline_analysis.ipynb), and our datasets from Kaggle ([matchups.csv](https://www.kaggle.com/datasets/jasperan/league-of-legends-1v1-matchups-results?select=matchups.csv) and [1v1.csv](https://www.kaggle.com/datasets/jasperan/league-of-legends-1v1-matchups-results?select=1v1.csv)).

-3. We run the first code cell in [the notebook we will access]((https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/notebooks/hol1_offline_analysis.ipynb) to install the dependencies.
+3. We run the first code cell in [the notebook](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/notebooks/hol1_offline_analysis.ipynb) to install the dependencies.

 4. Afterwards, we can run the rest of the notebook in sequence.